suchandanreddy/sdwan-apis/SD-WAN-Programmability-lab-dcloud-June-2020.md

 ## Conclusion

-In this section we have learned how to build Query to diferent scenarios to retrieve the alarms and how to parse the alarms data i.e. recieved from the vManage.
+In this section we have learned how to build Query for diferent scenarios to retrieve the alarms and how to parse the alarms data recieved from the vManage.

 # Usecase-5: Webhook